Pope Francis: Public image

-Francis was frequently described as a progressive or liberal moderate.
+Francis was frequently described as a progressive.
 Commentator William Saletan described Francis as liberal and fundamentally anti-conservative in his analysis of Francis's first long interview after becoming pope, highlighting Francis's statements "God is to be encountered in the world of today" and "God manifests himself in historical revelation, in history".
 Other have contested descriptions of Francis as liberal.
 In 2014, the Vatican criticized some Italian news agencies, as well as the Agence France-Presse, for reporting that a comment Francis made was suggestive of an opening toward acceptance of same-sex marriage or civil unions; a Vatican spokesperson said the pope's remark was taken out of context.

 Important aspects of Francis's public image include "his recognizable humanity" and gestures of humility, as well as his efforts to preserve his autonomy amid Roman Curia bureaucracy.
 He was a frequent user of landline telephones; he reportedly had never owned a computer or mobile phone.
 Shortly before his death, Francis donated most of his personal wealth, approximately €200,000, to support a pasta-making project at a youth prison in Rome.

 In December 2013, both Time and The Advocate magazines named Francis as their "Person of the Year"; Esquire magazine named him as the "Best-dressed man" for 2013, citing his simpler vestments.
 Rolling Stone magazine followed in January 2014 by making him their featured front cover.
 Fortune magazine also ranked Francis as number one in their list of 50 greatest leaders.
 He was included in Forbes lists of most powerful people in the world in 2014 and 2016.